Free Cisco 300-830 Exam Actual Questions & Explanations

 Question No. 1

-An engineer must generate a report that details the number of times an agent took or placed a call.
+An engineer must generate a report that details the number of times an agent went on a break.

 Which Cisco Webex Contact Center Analyzer repository must be queried?